psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 behind the inner wall.

 "Management must've figured it out.
-Jesus, they look like real soldiers with real guns and everything." *How long have we got before they get backup?* "I'll get onto the Colonel."
+Jesus, they look like real soldiers with real guns and everything" Doug said. *How long have we got before they get backup?* "I'll get onto the Colonel."

 "Theo?
 Theo?
 Er Colonel, Sir, is that you?
 There's a dozen chaps with big guns at our gates.
 It looks like they are going to try and stop us getting the lorry